emachizy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Shell expansion commands

-1 A script that creates and alias
+0 A script that creates and alias
+1 A script that prints hello user